RockefellerArchiveCenter/project_electron/personas/public-services-librarian.md

 ## Background

 Laura works as a public services librarian for special collections at a large academic library in California.
-In addition to running the reading room, she also coordinates exhibits, events and other outreach activities using primary source materials from her institution’s collections.
+In addition to running the reading room, she also coordinates exhibits, events, loans, and other outreach activities using primary source materials from her institution’s collections which include diverse formats including born-digital, digitized, and physical materials.
 In her mid 30’s, she is recently married and has a pet dog named Chico.

 ## Goals and Motivations